TL;DR

 - Recurring survey feature to automate surveys at regular intervals

-- Advanced report filters to sort your responses based on questions, answers, a time-period, respondent details, and more
+- Advanced report filters to sort your responses based on questions, answers, a time period, respondent details, and more

-Best feedback software for user experience testing
+Best customer feedback platform for user experience testing

-Feedback software plays a big part in user experience testing.
-With the right feedback collection tool, you can understand what your customers are thinking and feeling.
+Customer feedback software plays a big part in user experience testing.
+With the right feedback collection tool, you can understand what your customers are thinking and feeling to improve customer satisfaction.
 Identify pain points in your customer experience and work out how to fix them.
-Validate design decisions before committing to a plan.
-And get the data you need to influence stakeholders to make improvements.

 19. UserTesting – best user experience feedback tool